 Olympia, the birthplace of the Olympic Games is another of the places to visit in Greece which is carved into history.

 These hallowed monuments are dedicated to the great gods of old such as Zeus and Hera.
-Located in the rugged hills of the Peloponnese, the Valley of the Gods is an awe inspiring place.
+Located in the rugged hills of the Peloponnese, the Valley of the Gods is an awe-inspiring place.

 Along with Olympia itself, the valley also has some incredible hiking and mountain bike trails and is situated close to the spectacularly beautiful Alfos River Valley.
-All of this combined, makes Olympia and the Valley Of The Gods one of the best places to visit in Greece.
+All of this combined makes Olympia and the Valley Of The Gods one of the best places to visit in Greece.

 Skiathos is home to some of the most beautiful beaches in all of Greece.
 Best known for its beach and nightlife, Skiathos has blasted onto the itinerary of many travelers in recent years.

 Despite the influx of tourism, the island has lost none of its beauty.
 With over 60 gorgeous beaches and hiking trails through rolling pine forests, Skiathos is a nature lover’s dream.

-Along with the natural beauty of the island, there is also Skiathos Town which caters perfectly for tourists.
+Along with the natural beauty of the island, there is also Skiathos Town which caters perfectly to tourists.
 Nice restaurants spill out onto the streets where you can sit and dine the evening away as the sun slowly dips into the Mediterranean.

 Home to some of the best stretches of sand in northern Greece, the Halkidiki peninsula has a perfect blend of modern luxury and archaic tradition.

 When combined, all three headlands of the peninsula come together to create the perfect retreat.
 Halkidiki, for the time being, is still relatively crowd-free.
 How long this will last however is unknown, visit soon before the word is out.

 The city of Mycenae comes from a time before Greece and features in tales such as the fall of Troy.
 It’s most famous ruler was the mighty King Agamemnon himself.

 Mycenae lies way off the beaten tourist path and will take you to a part of the country which few tourists get to see.
-Without doubt Mycenae is one of the great archeological sites of Greece and will leave visitors awestruck at the engineering prowess of the ancients.
+Without a doubt, Mycenae is one of the great archeological sites of Greece and will leave visitors awestruck at the engineering prowess of the ancients.

 A visit to Mycenae will not disappoint, located to the south of Corinth, the ruins lie in the heartlands of the ancient legends of old.
-The culture, scenery and history all come together to make Mycenae one of the country’s must see destinations.
+The culture, scenery, and history all come together to make Mycenae one of the country’s must-see destinations.

-The Best Places To Visit In Greece
+Best Places To Visit in Greece Video

 Like This Article?
 Pin it!